aswatisrl/vidi-mqtt-driver/README.md

 #### Service `coap-monitor`
 - Replace `<MYSQL_ROOT_PASSWORD>` with the password you specified in the service *mysql*
-- Edit the DATA_RETENTION environmental parameter with the number of days the uplink logs should be stored in the database
+- Edit the `DATA_RETENTION` environmental parameter with desidered retention for the uplink records in the database.
+The retention is expressed in days.

 #### Service `coap-gateway`
 In case you disabled the anonymous login in the service *vernemq*, populate the `MQTT_USERNAME` and `MQTT_PASSWORD` environmental variables with the username and password you specified above.